 After you have savored this treat for the senses, stroll past the street entertainers and climb to the top of the levee.
-You're now in Artillery Park with a wonderful view of the crescent in the river that gave the city one of its nicknames.
+You're now in Artillery Park with a wonderful view of the crescent in the river that gave the city one of its nicknames, The Crescent City.
 There are benches in this small park from which you can get an entirely different view of the oldest part of the city.

-Near the end of the park is the Audubon Institute's Aquarium of the Americas and I-Max Theater.
+Near the end of the park is the Audubon Institute's Aquarium of the Americas and IMAX Theater.
 On a summer day, duck into the air-conditioning for some cool (in every sense of the word!) fun with clownish penguins, and the world's largest and most diverse collection of sharks in the world.
 For the more adventurous there is a chance to pet a baby shark in a touch pool.
-Although I am a little reluctant to put my hand in with a future "jaws," my grandchildren tell me that the shark feels soft and is not so scary.

 Just past the aquarium is Canal Street, the downtown district's major thoroughfare that starts at the river.
 If you want a different view of the river and don't want to spend any money, take the free ferry at the foot of Canal Street.
 It leaves every 15 minutes for a ride across the river and back.
 If you decide to stay on land, there are some interesting choices.
 If you're a gambler, Harrah's 100,000 square foot casino is at the foot of Canal Street, just a short walk from the aquarium.

 If you prefer to shop, the Riverwalk Mall is on the wharf just beyond Canal Street.
 Before you go into the Riverwalk, stop and cool off on one of the benches around the cascading fountain at the Spanish Plaza located in front of the mall entrance.
-A small open air bar in the Plaza often has live music.
-In late afternoon, or early evening this is one of my favorite spots to enjoy some free entertainment and a cool breeze while sipping a Cosmopolitan.
+A small open-air bar in the Plaza often has live music.
+In the late afternoon or early evening, this is a favorite spot to enjoy some free entertainment and a cool breeze while sipping a Cosmopolitan.

 Follow your nose to the Fudgery on the third level.
 The comic candy-making demonstration is almost as good as the finished product.
-I've had to restrain my best friend, Patricia, from jumping over the counter and blowing her diet more than once because of the scrumptious aroma.
+Restrain yourself from jumping over the counter and blowing your diet because of the scrumptious aroma.